Farsyte/Toolkit/matrix/doc/Req_TriVec.md

-Requirements for the ThreeVec Class
+Requirements for the TriVec Class
 -----------------------------------

-The ThreeVec Class shall provide:
+The TriVec Class shall provide:

   * All facilities provided by Matrix
   * All facilities provided by ColVec
   * constructors:
     * default constructor initializes each element to zero.
 	* value constructor that initializes components with given values.
-	* copy constructor that duplicates an existing ThreeVec.
+	* copy constructor that duplicates an existing TriVec.
   * operations:
     * cross product